 - Listen to your body and recover on a daily, weekly, monthly, quarterly and yearly basis (or whichever schedule is best for you).

 4. Manage your time & tasks

 Before you manage your time, you must identify where your time goes.
-You can use the Timeular Tracker for tracking your time.
+You can use the Timeular to track your time.
 You’d be surprised to notice how much time is wasted in small distractions.

 - Prioritize and use time-blocks to schedule the most important things in your life.

 - Automatically schedule recurring tasks to show up consistently for getting important things done.

 - Use checklists to save time and energy on recurring tasks.

 - Create imaginary deadlines and use timers to have a sense of urgency while working to cure procrastination.

 - Batch similar tasks together to get things done faster.